Write a Great Memoir: How to Start (and Actually Finish) Your First Draft

 Other Tools for Writers

-By the way, I took that screenshot from Evernote, one of my favorite tools for writers.
-If you’re looking for the tools I use and other pro writers I know use, check out our Best Tools for Creative Writers guide here.
+By the way, if you’re looking for the tools I use and other pro writers I know use, check out our Best Tools for Creative Writers guide here.

 3. Make Your Weekly Deadlines.

-You can’t finish your book on an all-nighter.
-That being said, you can finish a chapter of your book on an all-nighter.
+You can’t finish your book in an all-nighter.
+That being said, you can finish a chapter of your book in an all-nighter.

 That’s why it’s so important to have the weekly deadlines we talked about in Part 1, Step 2 of this guide.